psteinroe/anki-overdrive-sdk/README.md

 A message for an event always includes a description beside optional additional event-specific data.
 For now, check `lib/coder.js` for more information.

 ## Commands
 The following commands are implemented so far.
-If the `deviceId` is not specified or unknown, the command will be sent to every currenty connected car.
+If the `deviceId` is not specified or unknown, the command will be sent to every currently connected car.

 **IMPORTANT NOTE:** Some of the commands are not fully tested yet!
 ```javascript